 Determining Liability in a Slip and Fall Accident

 If you or someone you know was injured in a slip and fall accident on another person's property, you must prove at least one of the following to win your case:

 - The property owner or an employee should have been aware of the property's dangerous condition because any other "reasonable" person would have been aware of the dangerous condition and would have fixed it.

 - The property owner or an employee was aware of the dangerous condition and still failed to fix the problem.

 - The property owner or an employee created the dangerous condition.

 Generally, many property owners are good about maintaining their premises; however, there are always exceptions.
 If any of the negligent claims mentioned above apply to your situation, contact our team to get help from a personal injury lawyer in Los Angeles.

 At Gutierrez Law, our property injury attorneys in LA fully understand these types of cases and know exactly what it takes to win on behalf of our clients.
 We know how difficult these situations are, which is why we highly encourage you to seek help from a Los Angeles PI lawyer who has a solid understanding of every factor that needs to be considered.

-We offer free case reviews, which means, you do not have anything to lose by giving us a call.
+We offer free case reviews, which means you do not have anything to lose by giving us a call.
 Additionally, we work on a contingency fee basis, which means you do not have to pay a thing unless we settle your case.
-With that being said, it’s important to get help immediately after an accident occurs to preserve the evidence associated with your case.
+It's crucial to get help immediately after an accident occurs to preserve the evidence associated with your case.
 Feel free to call us any time.